Literature: Casino Royale

 - Ransacked Room: Bond's hotel room is ransacked by Mooks looking for a cheque.
 They don't find it because he's hidden it behind the room number — on the outside of the door.

-- Ridiculous Exchange Rates: The French government's recent introduction of the New Franc in 1958 is mentioned (responding to inflation by replacing 100 Old Francs with 1 New Franc).
+- Ridiculous Exchange Rates: The pound to franc exchange rate, at about a thousand to one.
+The French government would later introduce the New Franc in 1958 (responding to inflation by replacing 100 Old Francs with 1 New Franc).

 - Stay in the Kitchen: Bond's response when realising Vesper has been kidnapped is anger that women can't just stay in the kitchen and leave men's work to the men.